Andyargueasae/chloroscan/README.rst

 ``Note``: Through testing, current version of chloroscan cannot support NVIDIA H-100 GPU, due to cuda version incompatibilities.
 We will work on updating it to allow better performances.

 Configuration databases
 =======================
 Before running ChloroScan, some packages and datasets need to be installed to run CAT taxonomy prediction properly.
 ChloroScan incorporates a marker gene database while running binning, you don't need to do anything, it will be loaded since you build conda environments.
 To download our curated Uniref90-algae plastid protein database, use the link: https://doi.org/10.26188/27990278.

 To avoid authentication issues, we recommend using the pyfigshare command-line tool to download.
-The information of this tool can be found at: https://pypi.org/project/pyfigshare/.
-Python > 3.0 is required to download it.
+The information of this tool can be found at: ``https://pypi.org/project/pyfigshare/``.
+* **Python > 3.0** is required to download pyfigshare.

 Before downloading the files, set up your own figshare account and add an api token to the file ~/.figshare/token.
 Then run:
 .. code-block:: bash

     figshare download -o CAT_db.tar.gz 27990278